 The shiny smooth surface of the granite slab you saw in the showroom is exactly how a properly polished granite countertop should be.

-Your installer is ignorant.
-A granite sealer will ONLY slow down the rate of absorption to help prevent staining.
+is to slow down the rate of liquid absorption to help prevent staining.

-For some reason many stone salespeople and clueless installers think applying a granite sealer solves nearly any problem you may encounter.
+and think applying a granite sealer solves nearly any problem you may encounter.

 Thus, in addition to the existing issues you probably now have granite sealer stuck to the countertop surface... it should only be below